crinaldi44/Hourly/README.md

 ## Security
 This project is built with security in mind from the API level up.
-Routes at the API level are protected using a JWT token with the secret API key found in the app.py file.
-To bolster this security feature and due to the vulnerability nature of JWT tokens, it is recommended to rotate this security key periodically.
+Routes at the API level are protected using a JWT token with the secret key found in the app.py file.
+The secret key should be rotated roughly every 30-60 days.

 The scope of accessible data is limited on a role-and-company based premise.
 Users of any role up to and including organization owner will only be able to access data from within their company.
 Conversely, users with the administrator